zushicat/single-image-ESRGAN/README.md

   - Pretrain: 400000 steps
   - Finetune: 1000000 steps

+You can find the trained models of aerial images in:
+- /model/image_generator_model.h5 (crops of variable input size of crops)
+- /model/image_generator_model_fix_size.h5 (crops of 1600x1600 pixel image input size, only)

+Both examples:
-Both examples: These are 1/4 image crops of both input (resolution as stated) and output (input 4x upscale and resolution resized to 600x600 pixel)
+These are 1/4 image crops of both input (resolution as stated) and output (input 4x upscale and resolution resized to 600x600 pixel)

-1 - Aerial images from 2019 taken with high resolution cameras.
+**1 - Aerial images from 2019 taken with high resolution cameras.**

 Resolution of input image  | Input images | Output images 1 |  Output images 2
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: